 For an overview of the procedures see the website of the Medical Malpractice division of the Indiana Department of Insurance: www.in.gov/idoi.

-Number of Malpractice Claims
+Number Of Malpractice Claims

 Visit the American Cancer Society website to learn about the early cancer warning signs: www.cancer.org.
 The site can be searched for specific cancers.
 In addition, the American Cancer Society Guidelines for the Early Detection of Cancer includes the recommendations for screening for breast cancer, colon cancer, cervical cancer, endometrial cancer, and prostate cancer.
 Even if you are aware of the general guidelines, it is helpful to review these current guidelines, which reflect advances in technology and medical research.
 For example, in addition to mammograms, the American Cancer Society advises MRI’s for some women at high risk for breast cancer.

-Inform yourself of the cancer screening guidelines.
 Screening exams can detect cancer at an early stage, even before you have symptoms.
 Your physician should offer appropriate screening exams that are indicated for your age and risk factors.
 If you have symptoms, your physician should do the appropriate tests to rule out or diagnose cancer.

 The risk factors, warning signs, and symptoms of heart attack, TIA’s, stroke, and sudden cardiac arrest are outlined on the American Heart Association website: www.americanheart.org.
 Coronary heart disease is the number one cause of death.
 Stroke is the number three cause of death and the leading cause of serious disability.
 It is important for the patient, as well as for the doctor, to know the warning signs and to respond quickly and promptly.

 - The National Spinal Cord Injury Association has a helpful site with links to resources, by state: www.spinalcord.org.